na-na-hi/renget/archive/mmaib.md

 #### Prologue

 **Sora**
 -The first Guardian and the main Lord of this game.
 Revered for her grace and beauty even in combat, all the other Guardians highly regard her and new Guardians are expected to be acquainted with her.
 Because of this, she rather feels cut off from the rest of her colleagues save her closest ones like Azki due to the sheer respect she commands.
+She earnestly works hard to change in her opinion, a mistaken notion.
 She, together with her friend A'chan and the King Covigo himself, are regarded as the Founding Triad of The Order.
 >Home: Polaria

 **A'chan**
 -Sora's long-time friend and Kinghand of Polaria.
-All operations regarding the Guardians are overseen by her.
+All operations regarding the Guardians are overseen by her, as well as matters of Polarian policy.
 Hardworking to a fault, people around the castle take upon themselves whenever possible to look after her.
+"Looking after her" included picking her up from her seat when she just falls asleep, making a hot meal occasionally, among others.
 For such hard work, in 628 H, a young lass named Nodoka Harusaki was appointed as her page.
 >Home: Polaria

 #### Chapter 1

 **Noel**
 -A dutiful officer of the Polarian Army.
 She takes her job seriously, always tending to those in need with her trusty mace at her side.
 Born in the rural slums of Polaria, Noel took up the armor to give back to her family, especially her brother who worked as a trader of sorts.
+Rumor has it that she does things with younger boys that are enchanted at the idea of a beauty as her being a Knight of Polaria.
 She has a deep friendship with her fellow Fantasia Brigade member, the elf Flare Shiranui.
 >Home: Polaria

 **Flare**
 -An outgoing and frank elf from Diarnuit.
 Wanting to be different than most in her town her age, she took up the spear instead of the bow most elves would pick up.
-Born to the fire elf estates bordering West Diarnuit, she is as fiery like her name, a flame that would lead the way.
+The decision was made seeing how most people outside Diarnuit saw elves as all bow-wielders, even those elves that used them less often.
+Born to the fire elf estates bordering West Diarnuit, she is as fiery like her name, a frank colleague, and a flame that would lead the way.
 Regards the Polarian knight and co-member in the Fantasia Brigade Noel Shirogane a very trusted friend.
+Rumor has it that it goes deeper.
 >Home: Diarnuit

 #### Chapter 2

 **Aruran**
 -A half-breed of a human and elf, he is half-brother to Flare, but both care not for the distinction.
-They both are fathered by an elf named Lack.
-He is a gentleman that runs a restaurant con bar in uptown Holopolis, hosting people from all walks of life, organizing parties every once in a while.
+They both are fathered by an elf named Laack.
+He is a gentleman that runs a restaurant that doubles as a tavern in uptown Holopolis, hosting people from all walks of life, organizing parties every once in a while.
 His Knight colleagues make him the butt of jokes often but he takes it all in good fun.
 >Home: Polaria

 **Enma**